CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _“...if sleep could be called...resting his mind in the strange paths of elvish dreams...”_ ***---&#65279;LotRII***
 >

- - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Dreams of Lore](/original/rulings/crf-1/#dreams-of-lore)<br>Does not have to be stored to recieve the marshalling points.

 ---

 {: .hero-resource-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }